 Personal and family issues require careful legal guidance.
 If you're going through a divorce or separation, you might feel alone and overwhelmed.
 Apart from the difficulty of helping your children cope, you have to deal with a legal system you might not fully understand.
-Our Family Lawyers in Burlington and Oakville give you options and help guide you through this difficult time.
+Our Family Lawyers give you options and help guide you through this difficult time.

 We understand that not all separations and divorces may be suited to mediation or collaborative law.
 As your divorce lawyers, we will work to resolve your disputes through effective negotiations.
 With extensive experience in all areas of family law, we make strategic moves that are in your best interest.
 We are a strong force to help you through issues that include the following, as well as other areas of family law:

 - Marriage Contracts

 - Variations in child and spousal support

 As your divorce lawyers, mediators and collaborative law lawyers we will provide you with all of the necessary support and dedication when you really need someone there.
 We aim to provide you with compassionate care and favourable outcomes.
 Going through personal and family issues is not easy.
 Whether you're contemplating separation or currently in the middle of a divorce dispute, you need Ontario family lawyers with experience, a great reputation and the knowledge to strategically help you with your legal issues.

 Our firm also provides mediation services for separating clients who are willing to work together to negotiate thoughtful and creative solutions that reflect everyone’s interests and objectives.
 Mediation offers a non-adversarial environment in which both parties can meet with a trained mediator who acts as a neutral third party to resolve their separation issues.
 The mediator will explore each person’s needs and goals and will encourage creative problem solving to create a mutually beneficial and sustainable agreement that will reflect both of their interests and those of the children.
 Instead of having a court impose a solution, the couple can design their own.